Cyber Resiliency in a Nutshell

 Built-in immutability safeguards backups from corruption

 Are You Prepared for a

 Ransomware is growing fast.
 It’s a big business whose attacks are getting more sophisticated, frequent, and complex to detect and recover from.
 Cyber attacks have costly implications for businesses of all sizes.
 The extensive damage organizations face upon falling victim to a data breach can cause significant operational downtime, costly mitigation and recovery, sensitive data loss, reputational damage, and legal consequences.
 Security requires immutability and with this growing threat, the ability to quickly recover and maintain business continuity becomes critical to surviving cyber attacks and minimizing data loss.

-- How much downtime can your business withstand?
+How much downtime can your business withstand after a ransomware attack?

-- Is your backup data immutable and instantly accessible?
+Are your backup files and data immutable and instantly accessible?

-- Do you test and evolve your backup and recovery procedures?
+Do you test and evolve your backup files and disaster recovery procedures?

 Recovering Quickly From Cyber Attacks Shouldn’t Be So Hard

-The biggest pain for most ransomware victims is recovery.
+The biggest pain for most ransomware victims is recovery of encrypted files.
 Often, organizations rely on complex, multi-step restores that are error-prone and inefficient.
-Even more, advanced ransomware is deleting or modifying backups, making the need for backups immune from corruption more important than ever.
+Even more, advanced ransomware is deleting or modifying backup files, making the need for backups immune from corruption more important than ever.

 6 Steps to Achieve Cyber Resiliency